 MLXEmbedders is part of the mlx-swift-lm package.
 Its design reflects a clean separation of three concerns: model resolution, weight loading, and concurrency-safe execution.

-The registry maps the model_type string from a model’s config.json to the corresponding Swift model implementation.
-When you load a nomic-embed-text model, the registry resolves "nomic_bert" to its architecture class.
-This is the extensibility point: adding support for a new architecture requires registering a new type, not modifying the loading infrastructure.
+EmbedderTypeRegistry maps the model_type string from a model’s config.json to the corresponding Swift model implementation.
+It is a static instance of ModelTypeRegistry<EmbeddingModel>.
+When you load a nomic-embed-text model, the registry resolves "nomic_bert" to NomicBertModel.
+Other supported architectures include bert, roberta, xlm-roberta, distilbert, qwen3, and gemma3.
+This is the extensibility point: adding support for a new architecture requires registering a new creator function, not modifying the loading infrastructure.

 1. Resolve the model configuration from config.json

-2. Look up the model class in the registry
+2. Look up the model class in EmbedderTypeRegistry

 3. Load weight tensors from .safetensors files into unified memory